Customer Interview Insight Synthesis

 When to Use

-Use this after running 5-20 discovery interviews and before roadmap or feature-priority meetings.
-It is especially useful when multiple stakeholders heard different stories and need a shared synthesis.
+Use this after running roughly 5-20 discovery interviews and before roadmap or feature-priority meetings.
+It is especially useful when several stakeholders heard different stories and need one evidence-led synthesis before a decision gets made.

 Variables